Raghav-73/offdb.js/README.md

-# OffDB
+# OffDB.js

-**OffDB** is a lightweight, serverless JSON-based NoSQL database designed for offline-first applications like Electron apps.
+**OffDB.js** is a lightweight, serverless JSON-based NoSQL database designed for offline-first applications like Electron apps.

 ## Features